-If your soon-to-be spouse has popped the dreaded question—“want to sign a prenup”—here are three terms you may want to request before signing.
+If your fiancé has popped the question—“want to sign a prenup”—here are three things to look for in the prenup before signing it.

 What do you want to happen during you marriage?
 Do you want children?
 How many?
 Do you want either of you to stay home to raise the children?
 Will one of you open a business?
 Will both of you work at that business?
 Will both of you pursue high-paying careers or will one follow their dreams instead?
 Is your partner onboard with your ideas?

 Answering these questions is important to ensure that a prenuptial agreement will be fair to you in the long run.